-The Applicant shall identify specific budget items that will play a significant role in meeting or exceeding the 2014-2015 target for each core indicator.
+The Applicant shall identify specific budget items that will play a significant role in meeting or exceeding the 2016-2017 target for each core indicator.
 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three budget items.
 Budget items shall comply with the Required and Permissible Uses of Funds (Appendix H) and the Carl D. Perkins Grant Cost Guidelines (Appendix I).
+If citing the same budget item for more than one core indicator, the Applicant shall make clear its relevance to each core indicator.

-Entry Format: Budget Schedule " Campus Location (if available) Program, Individual, or Activity, "Funding amount " Justification for Activity
+Entry Format: Budget Schedule " Campus Location (if available) - Program, Individual, or Activity "Funding Amount " Justification for Activity

-Schedule A: Bluebonnet Campus - The Special Populations Counselor will develop and lead a monthly support group for women enrolled in the Automotive Technology Program (10% time @ \$5,000) - Research shows that woman's support groups have been successful in retaining women in certain CTE fields.
+Schedule A: Bluebonnet Campus - The Special Populations Counselor will develop and lead a monthly support group for women enrolled in the Automotive Technology Program (10% time @ \$5,000) - Research shows that women's support groups have been successful in retaining women in certain CTE fields.

-Schedule B: Bluebonnet Campus - The Special Populations Counselor will attend Women in the Automotive Workforce Conference in Detroit, Michigan, October 20-22, 2014 (\$1,800) - the conference agenda includes presentations and breakout sessions on retention issues.
+Schedule B: Bluebonnet Campus - The Special Populations Counselor will attend the Women in the Automotive Workforce Conference in Detroit, Michigan, October 20-22, 2016 (\$1,800) - the conference agenda includes presentations and breakout sessions on retention issues.

-Schedule F: Child Care Vouchers (\$30,500, representing an estimated 122 vouchers @ \$250) - the College has compiled data that show these vouchers are effective in helping underrepresented gender students persist in CTE programs.
+Schedule F: Child Care Vouchers (\$30,500, representing an estimated 122 vouchers @ \$250) - The College has compiled data that show these vouchers are effective in helping special populations students persist in CTE programs.